GuilhermeAlecrim7K/DataStructuresI/README.md

 Always returns an enum OpConclusions depending on the outcome
 - Returns `ListaVazia` if the list is empty
 - Returns `Success` if the listing was completed

+# 2. Linked List (Sorted)

+## Global Variables

+- A pointer to the head of the list of structured types

+        struct Dados *HeadPointer;

+- A pointer to hold the position of the previous element in the `Read` function

+        struct Dados *Previous Pointer;

+- A pointer to hold the position of the Result of the `Read` function

+        struct Dados *ResultPointer

+## Functions and procedures

 ### Crudl in linked lists